RecardoIT/Active-Directory-Setup-Administration/README.md

 <h1>💻Virtual Machine Home Lab Setup</h1>

  <h2>Description</h2>
-A step-by-step guide to setting up a homelab environment in a virtual machine running Windows Server 2022.
-Learn how to install and configure Windows, create and manage Active Directory, add users, and set up file and folder permissions.
+A comprehensive guide to setting up a homelab environment in a virtual machine running Windows Server 2022.
+This includes installing and configuring Windows, creating and managing Active Directory, adding users, and setting up file and folder permissions.
+Additionally, the guide explores configuring an internal network in Oracle VirtualBox and separating internal and NAT networks using Windows settings.

-In this section, i will be going over how to set and configure permissions for files, folders and users within windows and active directory.
 <br />